 Real estate or bonds, for example, are assets that can take a long time to turn into money.
 That is why each company must verify whether it has current assets to pay off short-term commitments.

 4. Operational risk

-Finally, among the types of financial risks there is also operational risk.
+Finally, among the types of financial risks, there is also operational risk.
 There are different types of operational risk.
-These risks occur due to lack of internal controls within the company, technological failures, mismanagement, human error or lack of employee training.
+These risks occur due to a lack of internal controls within the company, technological failures, mismanagement, human error, or lack of employee training.

 Eventually, this risk almost always leads to a financial loss for the company.